 Currently, physicians use buprenorphine, naltrexone and methadone to treat opioid use disorders.
 After two randomized studies revealed that buprenorphine encouraged teenagers and young adults to stay in treatment and decreased their opioid use, the FDA approved the medication to treat teenagers 16 years and older.
 Buprenorphine blocks opioid receptors in the brain to decrease opioid withdrawal symptoms and cravings.

 Similar to buprenorphine, methadone reduces cravings and deters withdrawal symptoms.
 In special cases, teenagers 16 to 18 years of age can access methadone treatment if they have two previously failed attempts of opioid detoxification and their parents sign off on the treatment.

 In its policy statement, the AAP mentioned a lack of substantial evidence regarding the effectiveness of naltrexone in treating teenage opioid addiction.
-However, it highlighted that naltrexone proved effective in the reduction of alcohol cravings, which may be helpful to teenagers with an alcohol use disorder.
+However, it highlighted that naltrexone proved effective in the reduction of alcohol cravings, which may be helpful to teenagers suffering from alcohol addiction.

 One of the measures the AAP recommended in its policy statement was additional research on behavioral interventions.
 These approaches are beneficial because they teach teenagers how to recognize and avoid the unhealthy practices that lead to substance use disorders.

 Cognitive behavioral therapy (CBT) teaches adolescents to recognize the negative drug-related influences in their lives and adopt coping strategies to steer away from substances.
 Through CBT, adolescents learn to identify cravings and triggers and develop a number of coping skills to handle high-risk situations.
 CBT helps patients remain abstinent.